AlexaH88/harry-potter-adventure-game/README.md

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to attempt to play the sheet music songs using only the computer keyboard, without making any mistakes.
+    1. As a Frequent User, I want to attempt to play the game in its entirety without losing once.

-        1. The user would already be comfortable with the website layout and could easily find the Play and Sheet Music pages in the navigation bar.
+        1. The user would already be comfortable with the gameplay and could easily follow the game.
-        2. The user would already be familiar with how to use the sheet music and listen to the corresponding audio.
-        3. The computer keyboard keys to be used are clearly indicated on the piano keys, thus facilitating their use.
+        2. The questions vary in difficulty and even die-hard Harry Potter fans may take several attempts to get them all right.
+The user would have played several times before and would have been able to note the correct answers down, to allow them to beat the game.

-    2. As a Frequent User, I want to try and beat my personal best score on the challenge.
+    2. As a Frequent User, I want to change my experience by choosing a different name, pet, and hoping for a different wand.

-        1. The user would already be comfortable with the website layout and could easily find the Play Page in the navigation bar.
+        1. The user would have already played the game several times and could now get playful with their inputs.
-        2. Having noted their previous results, the user would easily be able to keep track of the clear and self-explanatory score board.
+        2. The game isn't very long, meaning the user wouldn't need to go through the game too many times before other answers come up.

-    3. As a Frequent User, I want to see if any new sheet music had been added.
+    3. As a Frequent User, I want to see if any new storylines have been added.

-        1. The user would already be comfortable with the website layout and could easily find the Sheet Music page in the navigation bar.
-        2. Here they would quickly see if any new sheet music had been added to the list.
+        1. The user would already be comfortable with the game and would quickly notice if new content had been added.

 ### ***Manual Testing***